-While the meal may not have been gourmet, it was still a quality family dinner.
-I was always welcome at the table and there was always plenty to go around.
-The best part about hanging at her house, though, was what happened in the morning.
-I could always rely on fresh-from-the-oven muffins.
-They always came from a bagged mix, but that never bothered me.
+These muffins always came from a box mix, but that never bothered me.
 I was a cereal and cheese toast kind of kid, so I was easily impressed by feats such as “homemade” breakfast.

-I loved the chocolate chip kind the most, which always seemed more like eating dessert, especially served warm with a cold glass of milk.
-Unfortunately (or fortunately, depending on who you ask) it has been years since I’ve had those just-add-milk muffins.
-Lately I've been doing a lot of breakfast baking, when all of a sudden a stray bag of chocolate chips sparked the muffin memories of youth.
+I loved the chocolate chip kind the most, which always seemed more like eating dessert, especially served warm from the oven with a cold glass of milk.
+Unfortunately (or fortunately, depending on who you ask), it has been years since I’ve had those just-add-milk muffins.
+I’d been doing a lot of breakfast baking lately, when all of a sudden a stray bag of chocolate chips sparked the muffin memories of youth.
 I immediately went to work, adapting my favorite blueberry muffin recipe to instead include chocolate chips.

 Preheat oven to 375°F.